Azure/azure-quickstart-templates/rds-update-certificate/README.md

 If "All" is specified, then same certificate will be applied for all four roles.

 Template performs the following steps:
-+ imports the certificate from the key vault;
++ downloads certificate from the key vault;
-+ invokes Set-RDCertificate powershell cmdlet to configure the certificate.
++ invokes Set-RDCertificate powershell cmdlet to apply the certificate.

 Click the button below to deploy: